Skip to main content

 Insulin Sensitivity and Glucose Uptake

-In contrast, some GHRPs, particularly MK-677, have been associated with a decrease in and an increase in fasting blood glucose.
+In contrast, some GHRPs, particularly MK-677, have been associated with a decrease in insulin sensitivity and an increase in fasting blood glucose.
 This effect is largely mediated by the elevated GH and IGF-1 levels, which can, over time, lead to a state of insulin resistance.
-The mechanism involves GH’s ability to antagonize insulin action at the cellular level, potentially by interfering with insulin receptor signaling or post-receptor events.
-For individuals with pre-existing metabolic vulnerabilities, careful monitoring of glucose and insulin markers is essential when considering MK-677.

 While some GHRPs improve insulin sensitivity, others, particularly MK-677, may reduce it, necessitating careful glucose monitoring.

 CJC-1295, by providing a sustained elevation of GH and IGF-1, is also being investigated for its influence on glucose metabolism.
-It is hypothesized to affect and glycogen storage, with some research indicating it can enhance insulin sensitivity and even support the function of insulin-secreting beta cells in the pancreas.
+It is hypothesized to affect glucose uptake and glycogen storage, with some research indicating it can enhance insulin sensitivity and even support the function of insulin-secreting beta cells in the pancreas.
 This suggests a potential for broader metabolic support beyond simple GH elevation.

 Pancreatic Beta Cell Function